Shooting victim Gabrielle Giffords’ condition improving steadily

 Survival assured but recovery uncertain

 Though doctors are confident Giffords will survive, the extent of damage done by the bullet that entered her brain is unknown.
-Dr. Rhee, according to CBS, said that survival is “101 percent guaranteed” and “she will not die.
+Dr. Rhee, according to CBS, said that survival is “101 percent ” and “she will not die.
 She does not have that permission from me.”
 The extent of the damage from the bullet fired from the Glock 19 Loughner allegedly used is unknown.
 She will likely suffer some brain damage, as the bullet traveled all the way through the left hemisphere of her brain, the area that controls right side of the body’s movement and speech function.

 Loughner could face death penalty